 The scientific goal of the Cairn group is to research new hardware architectures for domain-specific SoCs, along with their associated design and compilation flows.
 We particularly focus on on-chip integration of specialized and reconfigurable accelerators.
 Reconfigurable architectures, whose hardware structure may be adjusted before or even during execution, originate from the possibilities opened up by Field Programmable Gate Arrays (FPGA) and then by Coarse-Grain Reconfigurable Arrays (CGRA) , .
 Recent evolutions in technology and modern hardware systems confirm that reconfigurable systems are increasingly used in recent and future applications (see e.g. Intel/Altera or Xilinx/Zynq solutions).
 This architectural model has received a lot of attention in academia over the last two decades , and is now considered for industrial use in many application domains.
 One first reason is that the rapidly changing standards or applications require frequent device modifications.
 In many cases, software updates are not sufficient to keep devices on the market, while hardware redesigns remain too expensive.
 Second, the need to adapt the system to changing environments (e.g., wireless channel, harvested energy) is another incentive to use runtime dynamic reconfiguration.
 Moreover, with technologies at 28 nm and below, manufacturing problems strongly impact electrical parameters of transistors, and transient errors caused by particles or radiations also often appear during execution: error detection and correction mechanisms or autonomic self-control can benefit from reconfiguration capabilities.

 As chip density increased, power or energy efficiency has become “the Grail” of all chip architects.
 With the end of Dennard scaling , multicore architectures are hitting the utilisation wall and the percentage of transistors in a chip that can switch at full frequency drops at a fast pace .
 However, this unused portion of a chip also opens up new opportunities for computer architecture innovations.
 Building specialized processors or hardware accelerators can come with orders-of-magnitude gains in energy efficiency.
-Since from the beginning of Cairn in 2009, we advocate the interest of heterogeneous multicores, in which general-purpose processors (GPPs) are integrated with specialized accelerators, especially when built on reconfigurable hardware, which provides the best trade-off between power, performance, cost and flexibility.
-During the period, it therefore turns out that the time has come for these heterogeneous manycore architectures.
+Since from the beginning of Cairn in 2009, we have been advocating heterogeneous multicores, in which general-purpose processors (GPPs) are integrated with specialized accelerators, especially when built on reconfigurable hardware, which provides the best trade-off between power, performance, cost and flexibility.
+Time has confirmed the importance of heterogeneous manycore architectures, which are prevalent today.

 Standard multicore architectures enable flexible software on fixed hardware, whereas reconfigurable architectures make possible flexible software on flexible hardware.

 However, designing reconfigurable systems poses several challenges: the definition of the architecture structure itself, along with its dynamic reconfiguration capabilities, and its corresponding compilation or synthesis tools.
-The scientific goal of Cairn is therefore to leverage the background and past experience of its members to tackle these challenges.
+The scientific goal of Cairn is to tackle these challenges, leveraging the background and past experience of the team members.
 We propose to approach energy efficient reconfigurable architectures from three angles: (i) the invention and the design of new reconfigurable architectures or hardware accelerators, (ii) the development of their corresponding compilers and design methods, and (iii) the exploration of the interaction between applications and architectures.